sahib/rmlint/docs/rmlint.1.rst

     contents are somehow modified without changing the file modification time. rmlint uses the mtime to determine the modification timestamp if a checksum is outdated.
 This is not a problem if you use the clone or reflink operation on a filesystem like btrfs.
-There an outdated checksum entry would simply lead to some duplicate work done in the kernel but would do no harm otherwise.
+There, an outdated checksum entry would simply lead to some duplicate work done in the kernel but would do no harm otherwise.